PHONIC TAXIDERMIST 47.2b PCB: £9

 You can download the build guide and parts list HERE.
 All the parts are easy to get hold of, apart from the HT8955A and its associated RAM chip.
 We will sometimes have PCB and IC bundles available below, if we've managed to get hold of some working IC's.
 If not then these IC's can usually be bought from an obsolete components or guitar DIY site locally, or a whole lot cheaper via a Chinese seller if you want to wait a while and take the very real risk of being sent a suspect fake or refurbished HT8955A IC.
 See the section below for more information on sourcing a HT8955A.

 You can watch demo videos of this board below.
-The first shows the board built into a desktop case, the second is the first prototype board, and the third is someone elses video of an original Voice Vandal that they've built into a modular system.
+The first shows the board built into a desktop case, the second is the first prototype board, and the third is an original Voice Vandal built into a modular system.

 We have a limited number of 10HP front panels for Phonic Taxidermist 47.2b eurorack modules

-The panels are the same yellow as the PCB and are made from PCB material.
-They include a switch for the delay return jumper, so you can switch the delay signal off completely if yiou wish.
+The panels include a switch for the delay return jumper, so you can switch the delay signal off completely if yiou wish.
 Only the panel itself is included

 There currently a thread on the MUFFWIGGLER forum where you can see some other Phonic taxidermist 47.2b builds and join in discussion on building modular panels and mods etc. Click HERE to take a look.